CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts-2.rst

 	event_timeout.attach(event_callback_function, time_interval);

-where event_callback_function is the name of the function to call, and time_interval is expressed in milliseconds.
+where event_callback_function is the name of the function to call, and time_interval is expressed in seconds.
 Time is counted from the moment when the callback function is attached.